FINAL ASSIGNMENT

 Final Assignment I

-Written report of FA II; Participating in the Final Assignment Studium Generale organized by the Bc Math Study Program; Have attended at least 1 other students’ FA I seminar.
+MMM-4902 Final Assignment II 6 FA I** Written report in Examination in front of the Examiners Team (Supervisor, 2 lecturers from the same laboratory, and 1 lecturer outside the laboratory related to the material) Written report of FA II; Participating in the Final Assignment Studium Generale organized by the Bc Math Study Program; Have attended at least 1 other students’ FA I seminar.
 Examiners

 Final Assignment Assessment

-1. Final Assignment I
+1. Final Assignment I (FA I)

 1. The assessment is conducted by the supervisor after the student presents the FA I result in a seminar in presence of the supervisor and other students.